Island Dynamics | Lyneborggade 21, st. | 2300 Copenhagen S | Denmark | Tel.: +45 5340 1982 | E-

 Island Cities and Urban Archipelagos 2017

-This conference brings together researchers from across the globe to explore urban life on islands and archipelagos.
+This conference brought together researchers from across the globe to explore urban life on islands and archipelagos.

 Islands are often associated with peripherality, yet even remote, sparsely populated islands host urban centres.
 In the case of some small islands, physical separation from the mainland and spatial limitations can encourage dense urbanisation, the transport of products and ideas, improved defence infrastructure, construction of social capital, consolidation of political power, formation of vibrant cultures, population concentration, and ultimately the development of major cities.